Sn00px/Sn00px/README.md

-- 👋 Hi, I’m @Sn00px
+- 👋 Hi, I’m Dino (@Sn00px)
-- 👀 I’m interested in many topic based on fluid mechanics.
+- 👀 I’m interested in scientific topics in analytical and computational fluid mechanics.
-- 🌱 I’m currently learning C++ and OpenFOAM
+- 🌱 I’m passionate about learning C++, OpenFOAM, Fluent, Python, LaTeX, and other relevant softwares.
-- 📫 How to reach me -> dzrnic@tugraz.at
+- 📫 How to reach me -> dzrnic@tugraz.at or dinozrnic1@gmail.com

 <!---
 Sn00px/Sn00px is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.